How to open and view a PDF in React Native

 );

-And here’s the same thing, only on Android.
+Here’s the same viewer on Android.

 You can find the source code for the entire project on GitHub(opens in a new tab).